igor-susic/url-shortener/README.md

 * This implementation is creating short `URL`s using base62 technique [Url shortening Wiki](https://en.wikipedia.org/wiki/URL_shortening)
 * Charachters `_` and `/` are removed to gain more friendly `URL`s

+** This is my first project using Java and Spring Boot, so I'm positive that some things are not best practice from Spring/Java standpoint **

 ### What is left to do: